spinalcord/Lgt-MVC/README.md

 # Lgt-MVC

 A lightweight, fast, MVC-like framework written in PHP.
+Mainly for small projects in php.
 Please leave a star ⭐ 😅.

 ## File Structure